Xalior/fork-it-fuck-off-public-license/README.md

-Presenting: the "Fork Off or Fuck Off" Public License, wherein you can encourage folks to spend their own time and effort maintaining software for free, instead because you're fed up of them asking you to do it.
+Presenting: the "Fork Off or Fuck Off" Public License, wherein you can encourage folks to spend their own time and effort maintaining software for free, instead - because you're fucking fed up of them asking you to do it.

 ## Howdy from the original author, Josh Klar @klardotsh · he/him